nlovrens/PC321_TY_tuya_local/README.md

   ## Configuration
   - You will need to register and add a device to Tuya IoT Cloud [https://iot.tuya.com/]
   - After adding your device to Tuya Cloud, you can obtain access ID, access Secret and device ID.
+  - Go to Domoticz Hardware Setup and add new `PC321-TY Plugin Tuya(local)` hardware
   - Device IP can be obtained from your local router/modem DHCP lease

   ### How it works